 When possible the deployment has been automatized, only two manual steps remain to be done using the rOCCI tool:

-Creation of a storage block using EGI Federated Cloud Storage
+Creation of a storage block using the EGI Federated Cloud Storage.

 Creation and launch of a Virtual Machine using the previously selected OS and resource templates and accessing the storage block.

-Using EGI Federated Cloud Storage is documented on the EGI Wiki in the HOWTO09.

-The rOCCI command line usage is documented on the EGI WiKi in the HOWOT11.

 When the Virtual Machine is started, a cloud-init contextualization script is run and is responsible for bootstrapping the MoBrain portal.